 Communications has been key to making sure our population understand how to self-care and where to go to access care and support when needed.

-We set up a regular forum of primary and secondary care clinicians.
+We continued our regular forum of primary and secondary care clinicians.
 This means they can work closely together to review pathways between them, making sure our population gets the best possible experience.